-Please join me in congratulating Dr Yazeed Maghaydah and Dr Kristina Zdanys in their new roles as co-Directors of the James E. C. Walker M.D.
+Please join me in congratulating Dr. Yazeed Maghaydah and Dr. Kristina Zdanys in their new roles as co-directors of the James E. C. Walker M.D.
 Memory Assessment Program.

 In their new roles, they will be working hard with all of you to continue to enhance the operations as well as the regional and national profile of this unique multidisciplinary program.

 Initial efforts will emphasize the strengthening of our capacities to offer multidisciplinary consultations for older adults with cognitive problems, while at the same time continuing to provide high quality primary care for patients dealing with multiple morbidities.
-All of these efforts will not only lead to better outcomes for our patients but will also help develop greater linkages between this clinic and already strong research programs addressing dementia and related health issues in the Center on Aging as well as Departments of Psychiatry, Neuroscience and elsewhere.
+All of these efforts will not only lead to better outcomes for our patients but will also help develop greater linkages between this clinic and already strong research programs addressing dementia and related health issues in the Center on Aging as well as the Departments of Psychiatry, Neuroscience, and others.

 Many thanks to Patrick Coll who has done such an exceptional job leading the clinic for many years.

-George A Kuchel, MD CM, FRCP, AGSF, GSAF
+George A. Kuchel, MD CM, FRCP, AGSF, GSAF